 - 5.1 The Company Secretary is charged with facilitating the Company's corporate governance processes and so holds primary responsibility for ensuring that the Board processes and procedures run efficiently and effectively.
-The Company Secretary is accountable to the Board, through the Chair, on all governance matters and reports directly to the Chair as the representative of the Board.
-The Company Secretary is appointed and dismissed by the Board and all Directors have, as of right access to the Company Secretary. - 5.2 The tasks of the Company Secretary shall include: - (a) Meetings and minutes - (i) notifying the directors in advance of a meeting of the Board; - ensuring that the agenda and Board papers as and when they are required, are prepared and forwarded to Directors prior to Board meetings; - (iii) recording, maintaining and distributing the minutes of all Board and Board Committee meetings as required; - (iv) maintaining a complete set of Board papers at the Company's main office, preparing for and attending all annual and extraordinary general meetings of the Company; - (v) recording, maintaining and distributing the minutes of all general meetings of the Company. - (b) Compliance - (i) overseeing the Company's compliance program and ensuring the Company's compliance and reporting obligations are met; - (ii) ensuring all requirements of ASIC, the ATO and any regulatory bodies are fully met; and - (iii) providing counsel on corporate governance principles and Director liability. - (c) Governance administration - (i) maintaining a Register of Company Policies as approved by the Board; - (ii) maintaining, updating and ensuring that all Directors have access to an up-to-date copy of the Board Charter and associated governance documentation; - (iii) maintaining the complete list of the delegations of authority;
+The Company Secretary is accountable to the Board, through the Chair, on all matters to do with the proper functioning of the Board and reports directly to the Chair as the representative of the Board.
+The Company Secretary is appointed and dismissed by the Board and all Directors have right of access to the Company Secretary. - 5.2 The tasks of the Company Secretary shall include: - (a) Meetings and minutes - (i) notifying the directors in advance of a meeting of the Board; - ensuring that the agenda and Board papers as and when they are required, are prepared and forwarded to Directors prior to Board meetings;

-- (iv) reporting at Board meetings the documents executed under a power of attorney, or under the common seal; and - (v) any other services the Chair or Board may require.
+- (iii) recording, maintaining and distributing the minutes of all Board and Board Committee meetings as required; - (iv) maintaining a complete set of Board papers at the Company's main office; - (v) preparing for and attending all annual and extraordinary general meetings of the Company; - (vi) recording, maintaining and distributing the minutes of all general meetings of the Company; - (b) Compliance - overseeing the Company's corporate governance compliance program and ensuring the Company's corporate governance compliance and reporting obligations are met; - (ii) ensuring all requirements of ASIC, the ASX and any other applicable corporate governance regulatory bodies are fully met; - (iii) providing counsel on corporate governance principles and Director liability; - (c) Governance administration - (i) maintaining a register of Company policies that have been approved by the Board; - (ii) maintaining, updating and ensuring that all Directors have access to an up-to-date copy of the Board Charter and associated governance documentation; - (iii) maintaining the complete list of the delegations of authority; - (iv) reporting at Board meetings the documents executed under a power of attorney, or under the common seal (if any); and - (v) any other services the Chair or Board may require from time to time.

-6. The role of the MD
+6. The role of the Managing Director